Battle of Trebbia (1799): Casualties

+By June 22, out of 35,000 French, barely 10,000 to 12,000 men remained in their positions, completely demoralized.
+MacDonald had lost 23–25,000 of his 35,000 troops, i.e. two-thirds (these losses also consist of deserters and stragglers).
+Duffy notes that when MacDonald linked up with Moreau's 12,000-strong army, their combined force was scarcely 24–25,000 men.
+Altogether, up to 60 guns were abandoned by the French during this withdrawal.
+Suvorov, meanwhile, received the victory title of Prince Italiysky for his victory at the Trebbia.
+The old Field Marshal taught:

+Pursue day and night, until he be destroyed.

+Further steps

-The Army of Naples withdrew southeast toward Parma where 200 wounded soldiers were abandoned.
-The Allies pursued the French on 21 June, reaching Fiorenzuola where they rested the next day.
-Suvorov determined from captured dispatches that MacDonald's mangled army was no longer a threat to northern Italy and marched the Allied army back west on the 23rd, hoping to catch Moreau between himself and Belegarde.
-Ott with 7,000 foot, 2,000 horse and 15 guns continued the pursuit.
-MacDonald ordered Montrichard's division to the east where it was used to form some garrisons which were subsequently captured.
+The Allies pursued the French until 21 June, reaching Fiorenzuola where they rested the next day.
+Suvorov determined from captured dispatches that MacDonald's mangled army was no longer a threat to northern Italy and marched the Allied army back west on the 23rd, hoping to catch Moreau between himself and Bellegarde.
+Ott with 7,000 foot, 2,000 horse and 15 guns continued the pursuit, keeping an eye on the French army.
+MacDonald, scattering his forces once again, ordered Montrichard's division to the east where it was used to form some garrisons which were subsequently captured.
 One battalion of Warasdiner Grenz and one squadron of the Bussy Mounted Jägers tried to block MacDonald's retreat but were crushed on 24 June at Sassuolo south of Modena.

 By 28 June the Army of Naples was back at Pistoia where it stayed for several days before marching to the west coast in early July.
 The still ailing MacDonald was shipped off to France and replaced in command by Laurent Gouvion Saint-Cyr.
 The garrisons in south and central Italy were picked off one-by-one by the Allies.
 Naples surrendered on 15 June, Fort Elmo in Naples harbor on 11 July, Capua on 28 July, Gaeta on 1 August, Rome on 29 September and Ancona on 13 November 1799.
 Even the French-held fortresses of northern Italy fell rapidly.
 Turin capitulated on 20 June, Bologna on 3 July, Fort Urbano on 10 July, Alessandria on 22 July and Mantua on 28 July.

-The next major engagement was the Battle of Novi on 15 August 1799.
+Besides the combat of the Nure, the Second Battle of Marengo (Battle of Cascina Grossa) took place on 20 June, and the next major engagement was the Battle of Novi on 15 August 1799.